-The Problem with Angel is too many people hike it because the guide book says you should, or it’s listed in the Zion Must-do Hikes List.
+The Problem with Angels is too many people hike it because the guidebook says you should, or it’s listed in the Zion Must-do Hikes List.
 Really it’s not that kind of hike.
 It isn’t for everyone and it has a very real and present threat to your life.
-Respect it and only tackle it if you are fit, confident and have good balance and are physically able.
+Respect it and only tackle it if you are fit, confident, have good balance, and are physically able.

 Ok that’s it We have done our best to dissuade you.
 If you are not going to listen, just like we didn’t then let us get you up and down as safely and as easily as possible.

 Getting in the Park and When To go